 A general licence can be used for activities that carry a low risk to the conservation or welfare of a protected species.
 There are a series of these licences, and those relevant to farm businesses include licences for control of pest birds and stoats, and also for release of gamebirds close to protected sites.
 In 2020, Natural England (NE) set out changes to licences for the lethal control of herring gulls and lesser black-backed gulls in England to protect these declining species.
 Anyone wanting to control gull species must apply for an individual licence.

-General licences in England are currently issued by Defra.
+General licences for pest bird control in England are currently issued by Defra.
 There are differences in Wales, Scotland, and Northern Ireland.
 There is no need to apply for general licences, but anyone controlling pest bird species under general licences in England is required by law to abide by the terms and conditions of the licence.
 There are no changes to the conditions of the licences from last year.

 The main licence relevant to farming is GL42: “the general licence to kill or take certain species of wild birds to prevent serious damage”.
-Government have extended the period of the licences to two years, and they are valid from 1 January 2022 to 31 December 2023.
+Government has extended the period of the licences to two years, and they are valid from 1 January 2022 to 31 December 2023.

 GL42 allows an authorised person (the owner or occupier of the land, or any person authorised by them) to kill the wild bird or damage or destroy nests or eggs for the purposes of preventing serious damage.

-The general licences require “reasonable endeavours must continue to be made to achieve the purpose in question using lawful methods” (ie. wherever possible non-lethal methods of control should be attempted).
+The general licences require that “reasonable endeavours must continue to be made to achieve the purpose in question using lawful methods” (ie. wherever possible non-lethal methods of control should be attempted).
 Defra advises users to keep a record of problems and the use of other lawful methods.